Florida Democrat resigns from Congress minutes before House ethics panel was set to weigh her expulsion - Local News 8

 Last month, the committee found the congresswoman guilty on multiple counts of failing to comply with Federal Election Commission regulations and uphold the Code of Ethics for Government Service.
 It delivered the guilty verdict a day after Cherfilus-McCormick appeared for a rare public hearing to face the allegations she stole $5 million in federal disaster funds and used it to bolster her campaign for the House.

+In November 2025, the Democrat was indicted on charges of stealing federal disaster funds.
+She has pleaded not guilty to those charges.

-Cherfilus-McCormick’s attorney decried the congressional investigation, arguing that the panel had put the congresswoman – who faces separate federal criminal charges – in an unfair position.
+Cherfilus-McCormick’s attorney decried the congressional investigation, arguing that the panel had put his client in an unfair position.

 “I think it’s, it’s very sad.
 She was put in an absolutely terrible position by the Ethics Committee.
 This was not a fair process.
 She has a pending criminal case down in the Southern District of Florida.
 She wasn’t able to defend herself,” attorney William Barzee said.